axelvaldez/radical-companies/_posts/2023-04-13-how-to-help-your-co-workers-shine-and-get-more-radds-in-a-co-owned-company.markdown

  <p>In many cases, you might instead get punished for &ldquo;not doing enough.&rdquo;</p>

 <h1>The <span class='_paradigm'>RADICAL</span> Model</h1>
  <p>The <span class='_paradigm'>RADICAL</span> model breaks you free from this.
-Co-owners want to help each other learn new skills&mdash;since thet co-own the company and any improvement benefits them.</p>
+Co-owners want to help each other learn new skills&mdash;since they co-own the company and any improvement benefits them.</p>

 <h1>They Key</h1>
  <p>The things that make this possible is,</p>